-The aim of the Filmmaking Research Network is to develop understanding and consolidate the field of filmmaking research by sharing best practice internationally and developing resources.
-We will examine how the UK and Australia use filmmaking research to generate new knowledge and will produce resources to improve capacity and research infrastructure.
+The aim of the Filmmaking Research Network was to develop understanding and consolidate the field of filmmaking research by sharing best practice internationally and developing resources.
+We examined how the UK and Australia use filmmaking research to generate new knowledge and produced resources to improve capacity and research infrastructure.

-The network will conduct research and knowledge exchange through workshops, visits, meetings, a public screening, conference panels and a survey.
-Resources will include a register of films, case studies of best practice, a tool kit, resource lists and a training seminar in reviewing practice research.
-A special edition of the Journal of Media Practice in 2018 will be dedicated to the project.
-The Filmmaking Research Network will run for 18 months and will include over 40 members from more than 20 institutions including industry and third sector representatives.
-The network will stimulate new debates, foster a deeper understanding of filmmaking research and develop resources to sustain the future of the field.
+The network conducted research and knowledge exchange through workshops, visits, meetings, a public screening, conference panels and a survey.
+Resources include a register of films, case studies of best practice and a PhD examiner list.
+A special edition of the Media Practice and Education published in 2019 was dedicated to the project.
+The Filmmaking Research Network ran for 2 years and included over 100 members from more than 40 institutions including industry and third sector representatives.
+The network stimulated new debates, fostered a deeper understanding of filmmaking research and developed resources to sustain the future of the field.